CaptainDario/DaKanji/packages/dakanji_db_core/SEARCH_DESCRIPTION.md

 1. Sort by matched query
    1. Exact search term matches
-   2. Search term converted to hiragana matches
+   2. Normalized search term matches
    3. Any of the preprocessed terms matches
 2. Sort by match type
    1. Exact match: 食べる→食べる